agi-brain/xuance/docs/source/documents/api/policies/categorical_marl.rst

   Get the critic values of the agents.

   :param critic_in: The input variables of critic networks.
-  :type critic_in: Tensor
+  :type critic_in: torch.Tensor
   :param agent_ids: The IDs variables for agents.
-  :type agent_ids: Tensor
+  :type agent_ids: torch.Tensor
   :param rnn_hidden: The last final hidden states of the sequence.
-  :type *rnn_hidden: Tensor
-  :return: xxxxxx.
+  :return: A tuple that includes the final rnn hidden state, and the tutorial values of the team.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:function::
   xuance.torch.policies.categorical_mal.MAAC_Policy.value_tot(values_n, global_state)

+  Calculate the tutorial values of the team via the value decomposition modules (self.mixer).

   :param values_n: The joint values of n agents.
-  :type values_n: Tensor
+  :type values_n: torch.Tensor
   :param global_state: The global states of the environments.
-  :type global_state: Tensor
+  :type global_state: torch.Tensor
-  :return: xxxxxx.
+  :return: The final rnn hidden state, and the tutorial values of the team.
-  :rtype: xxxxxx
+  :rtype: torch.Tensor

 .. py:class::
   xuance.torch.policies.categorical_mal.MAAC_Policy_Share(action_space, n_agents, representation, mixer, actor_hidden_size, critic_hidden_size, normalize, initialize, activation, device)